compmem/smile/docs/smile_states.rst

 ----------

 A :py:class:`~smile.state.Wait` state is a very simple state that has a lot of power behind it.
-At a top level, it allows your experiment to hold up for a *duration* in seconds.
+At a top level, it allows an experiment to hold up for a *duration* in seconds.
-There are other options you can add to the wait to make it more complicated.
-The *jitter* parameter allows for the *Wait* to pause your experiment for the *duration* plus a random number between 0 and *jitter* seconds.
+There are other options which can add to the wait to make it more complicated.
+The *jitter* parameter allows for the *Wait* to pause an experiment for the *duration* plus a random number between 0 and *jitter* seconds.

-The other interesting thing a *Wait* state can do is wait until a conditional is evaluated to True.
+The unique characteristic a *Wait* state has is the ability to wait until a conditional is evaluated to True.
 The *Wait* will create a :py:class:`~smile.ref.Ref` that will *call_back* *Wait* to alert it to a change in value.
 Once that change evaluates to True, the *Wait* state will stop waiting and call its own `.leave()` method.